 Some services may be subject to prior authorization and/or ongoing medical necessity reviews.

-New technology refers to a service, product, device, or drug that is new to our service area or region.
+New technology refers to a service, product, device or drug that is new to our service area or region.
 Any new technology must be reviewed and approved for coverage by the Medical Technology Assessment Committee or the Clinical Technology Assessment Committee for Behavioral Health technologies.

 There are several types of PADs:

-- Denied hospital potentially avoidable day (DHPAD): The hospital caused the delay in service; DHPAD is a non-certification code, and the day is not payable.
 We will not reverse any certified day unless the decision to certify was based on erroneous information supplied by the care provider or other health care professional, or a potentially avoidable day was identified.